ShouravAhammed/bistro-boss-restaurent/README.md

 - That's it!
 This should help you clone and run a GitHub repository in VS Code quickly.

-Everything else is used to create a website at bistro boss restaurant------------
+Everything else is used to create a website at bistro boss restaurant:
 - react-dom: Render React components to DOM.
 - react-router-dom: Handle routing in React applications efficiently.
 - Firebase: Develop backend services and manage databases easily.